-*The Samba is celebrated on this date in 1916.
-Also known as samba Urbano Carioca, it is an Afro Brazilian music and dance genre becoming public in the early 20th century.
+*Samba, also known as samba urbano carioca, is an Afro Brazilian music and dance genre that became popular in the early 20th century.
+It is celebrated on this date in 1916.

 It originated in Rio de Janeiro, Brazil; it has roots in the cultural expression of West Africa and Brazilian folk traditions, especially those linked to the original rural samba of the colonial and imperial periods.
 Samba is considered one of Brazil's most important cultural phenomena and one of the country's symbols.
 Present in the Portuguese language, at least since the 19th century, the word “samba” was initially used to designate a “popular dance.”